He has told you, O man, what is good; and what does the LORD require of you but to do justice, and to love kindness, and to walk humbly with your God?

 Micah 6:8 ESV

-Micah said that one of God’s greatest desires is for us to walk with him, but what does that mean?
+Micah said that one of God’s greatest desires is for us to walk with him, but what does it mean to walk with God?

 The Bible talks about three kinds of “walking” in relationship to God.